hertzigger/Proxmox-Tools/readme.md

 For some reason when I started this project I though it was a good time to start learning ruby.....

-So if you are a ruby expert you will probably find some very noob error and unfortunately I haven't got time to refactor into something that looks nice
+So if you are a ruby expert you will probably find some very noob errors and unfortunately I haven't got time to refactor into something that looks nice.
+So pull requests to expand the functionality or coding standards are welcome.

 ##Installation